 I don’t mean to frighten you, but I recently came across a terrible Halloween candy.
 It was hanging in the Halloween candy aisle of a local Walgreens and it was called Sour Patch Kids Candy Corn.
 Until the moment I put a piece into my mouth, I was under the impression that it would be regular Sour Patch Kids in the shape of candy corn.
 It was not.
 It was grape- and orange-flavored candy corn, complete with candy corn’s crumbly texture, coated with a dusting of sour powder.
 Hideous.
 “BOO!” indeed.
 Why did they make this?
 It’s a Halloween mystery, and I am sure that whatever the answer is, it is quite spooky.

-I bring up this scary treat because it comes in last on my ranking of “all” (40) of the available Halloween candies, which I will begin now:
+I bring up this scary treat because it comes in last on my ranking of “all” (45) of the available Halloween candies, which I will begin now, on Halloween:

 Horrific, for the reasons just described.

 I do hate to disrespect circus peanuts like this.
 They are so boldly terrible that you have to admire them, and of course we do.
 Plus they are so cute: intentionally Styrofoam-like both visually and in mouthfeel, a fat little peanut waiting for you in your Halloween tote.
 Oh, we do love them.
 However the fact remains that they are terrible.